SamuelMolling/samuelmolling.github.io/_publications/2025-04-08-resource-policy-atlas.md

 ---
 ## Summary

-The growing adoption of MongoDB Atlas as a managed database platform increasingly demands mechanisms that align security, compliance, and standardization.
+The growing adoption of MongoDB Atlas as a managed database platform increasingly demands mechanisms that align security, compliance, and governance.
 In April 2025, MongoDB introduced a critical feature for this purpose: [**Resource Policies**](https://www.mongodb.com/en-us/docs/atlas/atlas-resource-policies/).

 This article presents the concept and capabilities of Resource Policies, highlights their importance in enterprise environments, and demonstrates how to use them effectively via Terraform — ensuring that essential configurations rely not only on best practices but also on enforceable and auditable constraints.